shawn-ann/ai-agent/doc/markdown/01_FuntionCallingIntroduction.md

 from langchain_core.tools import tool
 @tool
 def search_temperature(location: str):
     """Search temperature according to the location.
     Args:
        location: The location to search for temperature.
     """
     if location == "大连":
         return 2
     return 21
 @tool
 def search_clothes(temperature: int):
     """Search for clothes to wear according to the temperature.
     Args:
          temperature: The temperature to search for clothes.
     """
     if (temperature < 10):
         return f"毛呢大衣."
     return f"T恤."
 tools = [search_temperature, search_clothes]

-# 创建Agent，使用LLM并指定tools
+# 创建Agent
 from langchain_core.messages import HumanMessage from langgraph.prebuilt import create_react_agent
 from langgraph.checkpoint.memory import MemorySaver